Have you ever considered writing goals to increase your spiritual growth?

 Enter….
 SMART goals.

 In the conference my husband attended he learned about SMART goals.
-What they are, why they are important and how to incorporate them into your life plan.
+He was introduced to what they are, why they are important and how to use SMART goals and incorporate them into your life plan.

 This has been a game changer for us!